DmitrySemikin/das-dir-diff-j/README.md

   * `collect-fs-items-md5` - prepare the report including the info about skipped directories and exceptions and profiling information.
   * `collect-fs-items-md5` - Create unit tests for each class involved into the app, which creates file with list of hashes: algorithm, report and app.
+  * `collect-fs-items-md5` - Option to print report into the file?
+Logging?
+  * `collect-fs-items-md5` - During execution show soome progress (e.g. how many items were processed)
+  * `collect-fs-items-md5` - What else we may want to log?
+Or print out into Console during execution for long runs?
   * Decision: When we do comparison of two lists of FS items, we load both lists into memory and then perform comparison in memory (see "Architectureal Decisions" below).